-Unlike a conventional pinball game, Joust came in a sit-down "cocktail" game cabinet.
-The playfield was divided into two symmetrical fields facing each other, with identical drop targets, bumpers, and flippers.
-The player at each end of the cabinet would score points by hitting the targets on their side; doing so would also reset the targets on the other side.
-As a result, the players would be repeatedly impeding each other throughout the game.
-Players could also shoot the ball over to the other side and try to induce a drain on the opponent, but a poor shot would let your opponent use your ball for more chances to score.
-After both players have drained all of their balls, the game would provide 30 seconds of unlimited ball play for a last-chance scoring opportunity.
-The game could also be played by a single player controlling both sets of flippers simultaneously.
+Unlike a conventional pinball game, Joust comes in a sit-down "cocktail" game cabinet.
+The playfield is divided into two symmetrical fields facing each other, with identical drop targets, bumpers, and flippers.
+The player at each end of the cabinet can score points by hitting the targets on their side; doing so will also reset the targets on the other side.
+As a result, the players repeatedly impede each other throughout the game.
+Players can also shoot the ball over to the other side and try to induce a drain on the opponent, but a poor shot will let your opponent use your ball for more chances to score.
+After both players have drained all of their balls, the game will provide 30 seconds of unlimited ball play for a last-chance scoring opportunity.
+The game can also be played by a single player controlling both sets of flippers simultaneously.

 This pinball demonstrates the following tropes: